WenzyWong/bacNeo/README.md

            └── HLA-A.txt
     ```

 - `--bacp` can detect bacterial peptides from proteome datasets and predict HLA-peptide affinities based on results from `bach`.
 The reference should be provided by users.
 It is recommended to download reference protome from [UniProt](https://www.uniprot.org/).
 If no proteome dataset is available, `bacp` could also predict potential neoantigens based on bacteria identified by `bacc`.

+    See usage:

+    ```
+    (Predict bacterial neoantigens based on proteome data) bacNeo --bacp [ -p ] [ -i MS_INPUT ] [ -r REF_DIR ] [ -a ALLELE_DIR ] [ -o OUTPUT ] [ -t THREADS ]
+    (or predict bacterial neoantigens based on previously identified bacterial reads from 'Module 1 - Run bacc') bacNeo --bacp [ -i BACC_OUT_DIR ] [ -a ALLELE_DIR ] [ -o OUTPUT ] [ -t THREADS ]

+        --bacp              Predict bacterial neoantigens
+        -p                  Flag for proteome data analysis, input this parameter only when you have proteome dataset -i                  Directory containing MS data in '.d' format (-p) or
+                            Directory containing bacc output (non -p)
+        -r                  [Only required when '-p' is input] Directory containing reference proteome fasta files from UniProt (https://www.uniprot.org/) Recommend a clean directory with only fasta files -a                  Directory containing bach results, with sample-specific folders -o                  Output directory path
+        -t                  [Optional] Number of threads (Default threads = 16).
+    Notes:
+        1. The proteome workflow (-p) and predicted peptide workflow (non -p) are mutually exclusive
+        2. For both (-p) and (non -p) workflow, make sure that you have already run 'bacNeo --download-db' and 'bacNeo --bach'
+        3. For (non -p) workflow, make sure that you have already run 'bacNeo --bacc'
+        4. For multiple samples, you could input them all at one, based on the directory path of 'bacNeo --bach' and / or 'bacNeo --bacc' output
+    ```

     You could select peptides accroding to `Strong_binders.csv` and `Weak_binders.csv` with both TAP transportation efficiencty and HLA binding affinity as filtering reference.
 You could also apply the sequence information in `03_amino_acid_processing/` to other filtering methods of your own interests.
 The output would look like:

     ```
     bacp/